-The major problem associated with too little iron in the body is anemia, particularly microcytic hypochromic anemia.
-This conditions results in red blood cells that are smaller than usual and do not contain a normal amount of hemoglobin.
-This type of anemia may result in weakness, paleness of skin (pallor), fatigue, shortness of breath, and headache.
+Not having enough iron in your body can lead to anemia.
+It’s most likely to cause microcytic hypochromic anemia.
+This condition causes red blood cells to be smaller than normal.
+They also don’t contain a normal amount of hemoglobin.
+This type of anemia may cause symptoms.
+These can include weakness, pale-colored skin, fatigue, shortness of breath, and headache.

-Iron is extremely toxic in large amounts.
-In as few as three to four days, toxic levels of iron can result in death.
-In severe overdose, iron rapidly destroys the lining of the intestinal tract and may lead to multiple perforations of the intestine.
-Free iron ions in the bloodstream destroy the endothelium (the lining of the blood vessels) and produce irreversible shock.
-An excess of iron can also cause severe liver damage.
+Iron is very toxic in large amounts.
+In just three to four days, toxic levels of iron can cause death.
+In a severe overdose, iron quickly destroys the lining of the intestinal tract.
+It may lead to perforations of the intestine.
+Free iron ions in the bloodstream destroy the lining of the blood vessels (endothelium).
+This leads to irreversible shock.
+Too much iron can also cause severe liver damage.

-Iron supplements, including prenatal and children's vitamins, are usually packaged in brightly colored tablets.
-Young children find these very attractive and may attempt to eat an entire bottle.
-Because iron is extremely toxic and large overdoses are usually fatal, it is imperative to keep all iron-containing medications away from children.
-Almost 100 percent of iron poisonings occur in children.
+Iron supplements, including prenatal and children's vitamins, often come as brightly colored tablets.
+Young children find these attractive.
+They may attempt to eat an entire bottle.
+Because iron is very toxic and large overdoses can be fatal, it’s important to store iron supplements out of the reach of children.
+Close to 100 percent of iron poisonings happen in children.
 Iron is the leading cause of fatal poisoning in children.

-Taking daily doses of iron above the recommended allowance may cause an accumulation of iron, leading to iron overload.
-This damages the liver (causing cirrhosis), heart, pancreas, pituitary gland, and other organs.
+Taking daily doses of iron above the recommended amount may cause iron to build up in your body.
+This can lead to iron overload.
+This harms the liver and causes cirrhosis.
+It can also damage the heart, pancreas, pituitary gland, and other organs.
 This condition is called acquired hemochromatosis.

-Various types of blood diseases, some of which are serious, can result in anemia.
-Taking iron supplements can mask these conditions and allow them to go undiagnosed.
-Some blood diseases, if treated with iron, may result in iron overload.
-They include sickle cell anemia, G6PD (glucose-6-phosphate dehydrogenase deficiency), hereditary spherocytosis, hereditary elliptocytosis (1 in 2000), pyruvate kinase deficiency, acquired or genetic hemochromatosis, and thalassemia.
+Many blood diseases can cause anemia.
+Taking iron supplements can mask these issues.
+This can cause them to go undiagnosed.
+Some blood diseases, if treated with iron, may cause iron overload.
+They include the following:

-Iron preparations often contain tartrazine or sulfites.
+Iron supplements often contain tartrazine or sulfites.
 People who are allergic to aspirin have a higher sensitivity to tartrazine.
 People who have asthma are more likely to be allergic to sulfites.
-Therefore, people who are allergic to these chemicals or are asthmatic should use caution in selecting an iron preparation.
+People with these conditions should talk to their healthcare providers before taking an iron supplement.

-Iron affects quite a few drugs.
-Any drug in the tetracycline family will bind with iron and decrease the absorption of both drugs.
-Iron interferes with levodopa, methyldopa, etidronate, levothyroxine, penicillamine, and a family of antibiotics called quinolones.
-Iron decreases the effectiveness of all of these medications.
+Any medicine in the tetracycline family will bind with iron.
+This will decrease the absorption of both the medicine and iron.
+Iron also interferes with levodopa, methyldopa, etidronate, levothyroxine, penicillamine, and quinolone antibiotics.
+Iron decreases how well these medicines work.

-Eggs, milk, coffee, and tea can decrease the absorption of iron-containing products.
-Do not take iron within two hours of eating these foods.
-Fiber, tannin (found in tea), and oxalic acid (found in some vegetables) interfere with iron absorption.
+Eggs, milk, coffee, and tea can decrease iron absorption.
+You shouldn’t take iron within two hours of eating these foods.
+Fiber, tannin (found in tea), and oxalic acid (found in some vegetables) can also keep your body from absorbing iron.

-Genetic hemochromatosis is a relatively common condition in which the body stores excessive amounts of iron.
-Over many years, the accumulation leads to cirrhosis of the liver and damage to other organs.
-Typically, symptoms do not appear until after age 40.
-This disease is seen almost ten times as often in men (about 1.5 per 1,000) than women, since women tend to lose excess iron through menstruation.
-Because of this, men should be extremely careful about taking any iron supplements.
-A healthy diet will usually supply a man with adequate iron.
+Genetic hemochromatosis is a common issue.
+In it, the body stores extra iron.
+Over time, this buildup leads to cirrhosis of the liver.
+It also damages other organs.
+In most cases, symptoms don’t show up until after 40 years of age.
+This disease is seen almost ten times as often in men (about 1.5 per 1,000) than women.
+This is because women tend to lose iron through menstruation.
+Men should be careful about taking iron supplements.
+A healthy diet will often supply a man with enough iron.

 Your Family's Health